kumarbitindi/extension/README.md

 # Bitindi Wallet - Extension

 The most private, non-custodial cryptocurrency wallet The first crypto wallet protects you on Web3 without any compromises.
-Stay safe with BlockWallet.
+Stay safe with Bitindi Wallet.

 Supporting Ethereum, BNB Chain, Polygon, Avalanche, Fantom, and Arbitrum.

 Bitindi Wallet is for you if:

 - You frequently use DApps and DEXes.
-- You want your tools working smoothly, every time.
+- You want your tools to work smoothly, every time.
 - You care about your personal data and security online.
 - You are tired of overly-cluttered and confusing crypto wallets.